ot.unbalanced

 • reg (float) – regularization term >=0

 • reg_div (string, optional) – Divergence used for regularization.
-Can take three values: ‘entropy’ (negative entropy), or ‘kl’ (Kullback-Leibler) or ‘l2’ (quadratic).
+Can take three values: ‘entropy’ (negative entropy), or ‘kl’ (Kullback-Leibler) or ‘l2’ (half-squared) or a tuple of two calable functions returning the reg term and its derivative.
+Note that the callable functions should be able to handle Numpy arrays and not tesors from the backend

 • regm_div (string, optional) – Divergence to quantify the difference between the marginals.
-Can take two values: ‘kl’ (Kullback-Leibler) or ‘l2’ (quadratic)
+Can take three values: ‘kl’ (Kullback-Leibler) or ‘l2’ (half-squared) or ‘tv’ (Total Variation)

 • G0 (array-like (dim_a, dim_b)) – Initialization of the transport matrix